bkai-research/Vietnamese-LLaMA-2/README.md

 </p>

 ### Tokenizer
-We enhance our previous tokenizer in [vietnamese-llama2-4b-40GB](https://huggingface.co/bkai-foundation-models/vietnamese-llama2-7b-40GB) by training [SentencePiece](https://github.com/google/sentencepiece) a more extensive collection of clean Vietnamese documents spanning diverse domains such as news, book, stock, finance and laws.
+We enhance our previous tokenizer in [vietnamese-llama2-4b-40GB](https://huggingface.co/bkai-foundation-models/vietnamese-llama2-7b-40GB) by training [SentencePiece](https://github.com/google/sentencepiece) on a more extensive collection of clean Vietnamese documents spanning diverse domains such as news, books, stock, finance, and laws.
 In contrast to the previous version, we follow the original LLaMA-2 paper to split all numbers into individual digits.
 Again, the updated tokenizer markedly enhances the encoding of Vietnamese text, cutting down the number of tokens by 50% compared to ChatGPT and approximately 70% compared to the original Llama2.

 ### Pretraining data
 Here are our data sources: